abra-code/replay/mcp_tool_schemas.md

 - Reads the file, applies all edits to an in-memory copy.
 - Returns a unified diff (`--- path / +++ path / @@ ... @@`) without writing.
 - Returns `(no changes)` if no edits produce a difference.
+- A pattern that matches nothing returns the same `pattern not found` / `oldText not found` error as a real write — so a clean diff also confirms the pattern matched.
 - Fallback to listing intended edits if the file does not exist.
 - Path validation requires read permission only when `dryRun: true`.

+> **Preview regex edits first.** Regex is easy to misjudge and can silently corrupt content.
+For any `isRegex` edit (and any `limit: 0` edit), run with `dryRun: true`, verify the diff is exactly what you intend, then re-issue the identical call with `dryRun: false`.
+Edits are in-place and not auto-undoable.

 **Response:** `result.content[0].text` = `"Successfully edited <path>"`.
 **Errors:** `-32001` · `-32002` file not found · `-32602` missing param · `-32603` pattern not matched / invalid regex / write failed